 - 1. Act with intention: we want to act based on thoughtful decisions rather than impulse. - 2.
 Act with integrity: posting online is often done to craft an image, usually a fake one. - 3.
 How we develop social skills and empathy.
-They're crucial to happiness, and are developed through in-person conversation not screens. - 4.
-The heart needs protecting so that we can truly love our spouse, children, friends, and God.
+They're crucial to happiness, and are developed through in-person conversation not screens. - The heart needs protecting so that we can truly love our spouse, children, friends, and God.
 Sexually explicit images and messages destroy our heart. - 5.
-Our devices are tools: to be used as such, not as entertainment devices. - 6.
+Smartphones are tools: to be used as such, not as entertainment devices.
+They require a high level of maturity to be used well similar to driving a car. - 6.
 Entertainment is good, when healthy and limited: seeking it constantly retards maturity and impulse control. - 7.
 Technology can be addictive and harmful: examples to point this out will easily present themselves.
 Also point out the good devices can do. - 8.
 Why I (the parent) decide.
 Because I love and am responsible for you. - 9.
 We set an example.
 As parents, we model the appropriate (and limited) use of devices. - 10.
 We maintain open lines of communication: we explain our decisions and welcome our children to talk to us about anything if they wish without fearing our judgement.